 The typical life of a gas detector depends on its application and intended target gas, in addition the operational life can be prolonged if the system and equipment is installed and maintained in accordance the instructions stated within this manual.
-At the end of its predicted operational life - the detector will indicate the 'Sensor Life Exceeded' LED.

-This indicates that the detector has reached its expected operational lifecycle, the detector may still respond to gas but you must contact your supplier immediately for replacement.
+At the end of its predicted operational life - the detector will display an 'End of Life' screen.
+This message indicates that the detector has reached its expected operational lifecycle and no gas levels are displayed.
+You must contact your supplier immediately for replacement.